Stackclash/5e-vault/5. Mechanics/Spells/Antimagic Field.md

 ## Targeted Effects

-Spells and other magical effects, such as [[/5.
-Mechanics/Spells/Magic Missile.md|magic missile]] and [[/5.
-Mechanics/Spells/Charm Person.md|charm person]], that target a creature or an object in the sphere have no effect on that target.
+Spells and other magical effects, such as [[5.
+Mechanics\Spells\Magic Missile.md|magic missile]] and [[5.
+Mechanics\Spells\Charm Person.md|charm person]], that target a creature or an object in the sphere have no effect on that target.

 ## Areas of Magic

-The area of another spell or magical effect, such as [[/5.
-Mechanics/Spells/Fireball.md|fireball]], can't extend into the sphere.
+The area of another spell or magical effect, such as [[5.
+Mechanics\Spells\Fireball.md|fireball]], can't extend into the sphere.
 If the sphere overlaps an area of magic, the part of the area that is covered by the sphere is suppressed.
 For example, the flames created by a wall of fire are suppressed within the sphere, creating a gap in the wall if the overlap is large enough.

 ## Spells